dbos-inc/dbos-docs/docs/python/examples/rag-slackbot.md

 <img src="https://github.com/user-attachments/assets/1051ed46-ac6f-49bf-9109-449df9e4bca2" alt="Debug this workflow menu" width="400" />

 This app is adapted from LlamaIndex's [Llamabot](https://github.com/run-llama/llamabot).
-This app uses DBOS to:
+It uses DBOS to:

 1. Serverlessly deploy the bot to the cloud.
 2. Durably orchestrate the RAG pipeline, guaranteeing each Slack message is processed exactly once and no message is lost or duplicated.